 He said nothing, sat back in his chair and eyeballed me.

 I’d never challenged a senior leader before and was somewhere between running and leaving a puddle under my chair.
-The LPA concept was new and had been untested under fire at that point.
+The PWA concept was new and had been untested under fire at that point.
 I had no road map to a solution yet.
-And even today, I would not have a road map at this stage because that deliverable is a collaborative engagement with several players including L&D. The objective that day was simply to change the conversation and re-think the strategy to enable a world-class marketing team.
+And even today, I would not have a road map at this stage because that deliverable is a collaborative engagement with several players including L&D after the PWA pre-design discovery.
+The objective that day was simply to change the conversation and re-think the strategy to enable a world-class marketing team.